How to fade dark spots in darker skin tones

 Before and after treatment for dark spots

 His dermatologist used laser therapy and prescription-strength hydroquinone cream to even out his skin tone in 8 weeks.

-Effective treatment begins with understanding why you get this discoloration.
+Getting rid of hyperpigmentation begins with finding out why you get these dark spots or patches.
 If you can eliminate the cause, many spots will clear on their own and you can prevent new ones from appearing.

-People who have medium to darkly colored skin get dark spots and patches because something triggers their skin to make extra melanin, the substance that gives skin its color.
-Many everyday things can trigger extra melanin in people who have skin of color.
+People who have medium to dark skin tones get dark spots and patches because something triggers their skin to make extra melanin, the substance that gives skin its color.
+Many everyday things can trigger extra melanin in people who have darker skin tones.

 Dark spots and patches often appear when:

 A wound caused by an insect bite, cut, burn, or other injury heals.

 A skin or hair care product irritates your skin.